ivan-jukic/adventofcode2016/README.md

     This challenge wasn't as difficult to implement, as it was to realize what is actually required.
 I feel like it could have been explained better.
     The description can be interpreted in multiple ways, so it is on developer to impliclity figure out what is required.
 I wonder if this was by design(?).

-    In part 1, the discription explicitly says that hash is a key only if it contains three of the same character in a row, and one of the next 1000 hashes in the stream contains that same character five times in a row.
+    In part 1, the description explicitly says that hash is a key only if it contains three of the same character in a row, and one of the next 1000 hashes in the stream contains that same character five times in a row.
 But implicitly you need to take into consideration as possible pad any hash with three or more same characters in sequence.
 Also hash with five or more same characters in row used to validate previously found possible hashes, is itself a possible pad.